angr/angr/docs/advanced-topics/mixins.rst

 This is complicated!
-If you find yourself confused, the canonical document explaining the rationale, history, and mechanics of Python's multiple inheritence can be found `here
+If you find yourself confused, the canonical document explaining the rationale, history, and mechanics of Python's multiple inheritance can be found `here
 <https://www.python.org/download/releases/2.3/mro/>`_.

 Mixins in Claripy Solvers